shreyavaidy/shreyavaidy.github.io/dvproj/A6/Misrepresentation.md

   - Used a charting and data visualising tool plot.ly (https://plot.ly/create/) to create the resulting sketch from the data set.
   - Drew a scatter-plot of the entire dataset.
       * Used the x-axis to represent the names of the cereals.
       * Used the y-axis to represent the calories of each of the cereals.
 Deployed truncation of the y-axis to emphasize the disparities or misleading nature of the values.
-The range is set to (-50, 750) where as the actual value of calories for all of these cereals fall between the range 50 to 150 (for the size taken).
+The range is set to slightly larger than the value of calories which fall between the range 50 to 150 (for the size taken).
+      * Used a yellow-orange-red color palette that would make it harder to differentiate discrete values of the labels - providing one kind of misrepresentation of the dataset itself.
       * Positioned the labels of the cereals on the x-axis in the top position, while the values are below.
 Lay user will feel as though the calorie values of all these cereals is really high and very similar to one another because of this positioning.
 So if the y-axis is not carefully seen, the data set will look skewed and completely high.
       * Hid the grid lines that may guide users to see which values belong to which cereal in the respective axes.
       * The sizes of the points represent the cup size.
 This overlaps between the cereals while viewing in this range of x and y axes, leading to more confusion.